PoweredBySAM/RootDocs/README.md

 > [!TIP]
 > If you have multiple Root robots, give each one a unique name to make it easier to conenct to the right one.
 > Once you have connected to a robot, simply tap the connection button again and select "Rename".
-> When using the iRobot Coding app on iOS or Android, you can also touch the top of the robot or press the bumpers to highlight those areas on your robot in the Bluetooth connection window.
+> When using the SAM Root app on iOS or Android, you can also touch the top of the robot or press the bumpers to highlight those areas on your robot in the Bluetooth connection window.

 ## Model Comparison